-David F. Fanning focuses his practice on general litigation, including cases involving products liability, premises liability, toxic torts, professional liability, and business and commercial liability.
+David F. Fanning focuses his practice on general litigation, including cases involving products liability, premises liability, toxic torts, professional liability, class actions, and business and commercial liability.

-In the field of general litigation, Mr. Fanning has litigated actions involving professional liabilities and fiduciaries, business torts and regulatory compliance, as well as class action litigation.
+In the field of general litigation, Mr. Fanning has litigated actions involving professional liabilities and fiduciaries, business torts and regulatory compliance, medical malpractice, premises and product liability claims, as well as class action litigation.
 He also has handled disputes representing both trustees and beneficiaries.
-These disputes have included complaints for breach of fiduciary duty, self-dealing and conflicts of interest.
+These disputes have included complaints for breach of fiduciary duty, self-dealing, and conflicts of interest.

 In the field of business and commercial litigation, Mr. Fanning has litigated cases involving a broad array of issues, especially those involving new technologies, such as privacy, surveillance, and wire-tapping and other electronic access issues.
 Mr. Fanning has also litigated a broad array of claims involving, e.g., transportation and trucking, the mass media, manufacturing, and OSHA compliance and citation matters.

 In the field of “mass tort” litigation, Mr. Fanning has assisted clients in cases involving a number of claimed exposures, including hexavalent chromium, asbestos, benzene, metal working fluids and coal dust, and involving issues of premises liability, products liability, employer, and maritime liability.

 An avid researcher and writer, Mr. Fanning’s work has appeared in various publications such as those associated with the Defense Research Institute and other organizations.
 He serves on several DRI committees, including Toxic Torts and Environmental Law, Technology, and Appellate Advocacy.
 He is also a continuing legal education instructor.